Sambar deer: Reproduction

-Currently, seven subspecies of sambar are recognised, although many others have been proposed.

 As an introduced species

 Sambar have been introduced to various parts of the world, including Australia, New Zealand and the United States.

 Australia

 In Australia, hunting sambar is a popular sport.
 Australian hunting fraternities prize large sambar trophies.
-Excessive numbers of sambar affect native plants, threatening some species with extinction.

 Sambar were introduced into Victoria at Mount Sugarloaf in the 1860s, in what is now Kinglake National Park, and at Harewood Estate near Tooradin.
 They quickly adapted to the Koo-Wee-Rup Swamp and thereafter spread into the high country, where in 2017, numbers were estimated at between 750,000 and one million animals.
 Later releases were at Ercildoune Estate near Ballarat, Wilsons Promontory, and French Island in Western Port.
 Another release occurred on the Cobourg Peninsula in the Northern Territory.
-They are now found throughout Australia's northern and eastern coasts, in the states of Victoria, South Australia, Queensland, the Northern Territory, and the Australian Capital Territory.

 In Victoria, sambar are listed as a threat to biodiversity under the Flora and Fauna Guarantee Act 1988 because they reduce the number of native plant species.
-The animals feed on some rare and endangered plants.
-More than 60 plant species have been identified as directly or indirectly threatened by sambar within Victoria.

 Adult male sambar can significantly damage plants, removing most branches on some shrubs and sometimes girdling trees by thrashing their antlers on shrubs and sapling trees.
 They also feed on seedlings, fruit, or seeds of many plants.
 They leave scrape marks to advertise their territory.

-The spread of sambar has been steady in both New South Wales and Victoria, with animals being seen on many southern Victorian beaches since 1980, and as far east as Western Port and the outer suburbs of Melbourne.

 Considerable debate exists about how they should be managed.
 Conservation groups believe their environmental effect outweighs their social value.
 Hunting organisations disagree and want to preserve sambar populations for future generations.
 Sambar are protected wildlife game species in Victoria and New South Wales, and a game licence is required to hunt them.
 In Victoria, recent provisions have been made for landowners to control problem deer without having to obtain a Game Licence or Authority to Control Wildlife permit.
-This allows a landowner or other authorised persons to remove problem deer within private property at any time and with no bag limits.
-They are declared a pest species in all other Australian states and territories and can be hunted at any time with no bag limits.
-Environmental and conservation groups want them declared a feral species in all states, due to their exploding populations and the harm to biodiversity and native species.

 In 2008–2009, hunters removed 35,000 sambar from public land in Victoria, many from national parks.
 This is a small fraction of the 40% of individuals in a sambar population that need to be removed to stop population growth.